lfricken/ti/core/readme.md

 ## Fleet Actions
 The board has 7 primary systems: Mecatol in center and 6 surrounding.
 Then a hex for each home system which is not connected to the board directly.
 You have a card for each of the primary ones (1 through 6 and center), and one for _your_ home system.
 Notice you cannot move into other players home systems.
 During tactical actions you select two cards, representing a Fleet number and a Destination.

-When electing to load, or not, any ground forces the order is (clock wise speaker last) CWSL which is the order for every ordering that could matter.
+When electing to load or not, any CARRIED units, the order is (clock wise speaker last) CWSL which is the order for every ordering that could matter.

 If fleets land in the same system, they have combat where ships roll based on their combat value.
 At the end of each battle round, after hits have been assigned and ship destroyed, on both sides, one ship with the FAST trait and any other ship may decide to retreat (CWSL).